 Political Psychology is the common thread running through my research projects, that is: I investigate political phenomena by using the psychologists‘ toolbox.

 Working with experimental and observational survey data, I value methodological rigoUr.
 I put emphasis on conceptual clarity and place importance on proper theorizing of individual-level processes.
 I am Open Science advocate (see MZES Open Social Science Conference 2019: Practicing New Standards in Transparency and Reproducibility).
 I believe that research practices must be transparent and reproducible (see Syntaxes and Data).

 What I Do

 I work for MZES (Mannheim Centre for European Social Research) and Gesis (Leibniz Institute for the Social Sciences) in Mannheim.
 I am associated with the Chair for Political Psychology (Harald Schoen), one of the Principal Investigators for the German Longitudinal Election Study (GLES).
 In the run-up to the 2017 federal elections, I was responsible for programming and implementing the GLES online panel surveys.
-As of now, as Local GLES Coordinator we are handing over the German Election Study to Gesis, where it will have its new permanent institutional home.
+As of now, as Local GLES Coordinator, we in the process of handing over the German Election Study to GESIS, where it will have its new permanent institutional home.